The #USvsHate Process

 - communicate that people across lines of difference contribute to our communities, regions, and nation, are equally valuable, and deserve access to opportunity and well-being;

-- ask people to treat each other kindly, fairly, and respectfully, so schools stay safe for learning and society includes us all.
+- ask people to treat each other kindly, fairly and respectfully, so schools stay safe for learning and society includes us all.

 Emphasize that no message submitted should be harmful or hateful to others.